 Florida’s sunshine is one of the top reasons “Florida’s population keeps soaring as it comes in 2nd in the top States in America in Numeric Growth from 2016-2017.
 From summer 2016 to summer 2017, data shows that 327,811 people became residents of Florida, amounting to almost 900 people per day moving to the Sunshine State,” reports Miami Luxury Homes.

 If you live in Florida, you also know that we have a wide variety of weather that affects humans, buildings, construction, and construction materials:

 - Summer heat

-So, have you ever wondered how Florida weather effects metal especially in the construction industry or for residential and commercial properties?
+So, have you ever wondered how Florida weather affects metal especially in the construction industry or for residential and commercial properties?
 Let’s find out.